 5) In everyday life action

-In celebration of the Human Rights Day the U.S. Embassy will launch a video competition on “Stand up for Someone’s Rights Today” on December 8, 2016.
+In celebration of the Human Rights Day the U.S. Embassy will launch a video competition on “All Human Beings Are Born Free & Equal in Dignity and Rights” on December 11, 2017.

-Romanian high school students, in teams of no more than four people, are invited to create a video clip of no more than 2 minutes, on the above theme and to submit it via WeTransfer to email@example.com no later than January 27, 2017.
-The video submission will be in .wmv format and will be accompanied by 2 files, in .srt format, containing the subtitles in English and in Romanian.
+Romanian high school students, in teams of no more than four people, are invited to create a video clip of no more than 2 minutes, on the above theme and to submit it via WeTransfer to email@example.com no later than January 26, 2018.
+The video submission will be in .mp4 format and will be accompanied by 2 files, in .srt format, containing the subtitles in English and in Romanian.

 Participants should include their full name, e-mail address, phone number, high school, and the name of their English teacher in their submission.
 Children or any other family members of the U.S. Embassy employees are not permitted to participate in the competition.